maurolps/shopping-cart/README.md

 ### Backend:

 - **RESTful API:** Built with Express and TypeScript.
-- **Database Management:** Powered by Prisma and integrated with a relational database.
+- **Database Management:** Powered by Prisma and integrated with a NoSQL database.
 - **Secure Configuration:** Environment variables managed with Dotenv.
 - **Cross-Origin Resource Sharing (CORS):** Enabled for frontend-backend communication.